BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 SHOW hba_file;
 ```

 Open the `Postgres.conf` file in a text editor to inspect it.
-Note that it is heavily commented — the default values are shown next to each parameter name.
+Note that it is heavily commented,  the default values are shown next to each parameter name.

-**Step 2 — Query the current parameter settings via SQL:**
+**Step 2,  Query the current parameter settings via SQL:**

 ```sql
 SELECT name, setting, unit, short_desc